 Pumpkin: use canned pumpkin puree, not pumpkin pie filling.
 If you would like to use a fresh pumpkin, choose a sugar pumpkin.
 These are small, round, sweet pumpkins: and cook the pumpkin flesh well first.

 Vinegar: any mild vinegar is good for this recipe.
-I suggest white wine or apple cider vinegar.
-Rice wine vinegar is very light and is a great choice, too.
-Red wine and balsamic vinegar have more distinctive flavors and may not be ideal for this recipe.
+I suggest rice wine or apple cider vinegar.
+White wine vinegar is very light and is a great choice, too.
+Red wine and balsamic vinegar have more distinctive flavors and are not ideal for this recipe.

 Salt: I just used a dash of this for flavor.
 I use iodized salt for most purposes to help ensure we get enough iodine.
 I also have a Himalayan pink salt with chili pepper grinder, which tastes great on salads.